-We believe U.S. capital markets conditions will remain constructive this year, supported by modest Fed easing, targeted liquidity support, and a pro-growth fiscal policy backdrop ahead of midterm elections.
-These factors are typically supportive of resilient corporate profitability, which should in turn prevent a sustained uptick in layoffs.
+Despite risks raised in the early part of this year we believe capital markets conditions will remain constructive, supported by modest Fed easing, targeted liquidity support, and a pro-growth fiscal policy backdrop ahead of midterm elections.
+These factors should support corporate profitability thereby limiting a sustained uptick in layoffs.